ahmedfgad/GeneticAlgorithmPython/docs/source/kerasga.md

 # `pygad.kerasga` Module

-This section of the PyGAD's library documentation discusses the [**pygad.kerasga**](https://pygad.readthedocs.io/en/latest/kerasga.html) module.
+This section of the documentation discusses the [**pygad.kerasga**](https://pygad.readthedocs.io/en/latest/kerasga.html) module.

-The `pygad.kerarsga` module has helper a class and 2 functions to train Keras models using the genetic algorithm (PyGAD).
-The Keras model can be built either using the [Sequential Model](https://keras.io/guides/sequential_model) or the [Functional API](https://keras.io/guides/functional_api).
+The `pygad.kerasga` module has a helper class and 2 functions to train Keras models using the genetic algorithm (PyGAD).
+The Keras model can be built using either the [Sequential Model](https://keras.io/guides/sequential_model) or the [Functional API](https://keras.io/guides/functional_api).

 The contents of this module are: